Skip to main content

 Tips for Scheduling Classes

 Courses taken each semester at SLU are measured in credit hours.
 Credit hours refer to the number of hours per week you are in the classroom during a 16-week semester.
-The majority of courses are three-credit hours, but there are some that are one-, two- and four-credit hours.
+Most courses are three credit hours, but some are one, two and four credit hours.
 Consider the following as you develop your schedule:

 • Most students take between 14 and 16 credit hours per semester (four or five courses), though you may take up to 18.
-To be considered a full-time student, you need to take a minimum of 12 credit hours.
-Most degree programs at SLU require at least 120 hours in order to graduate.
+You must take at least 12 credit hours to be considered a full-time student.
+Most degree programs at SLU require at least 120 hours to graduate.

-• For every credit hour in which you enroll, you need to spend approximately two to three hours outside of class studying.
+• For every credit hour in which you enroll, you must spend about two to three hours outside of class studying.
 For example, if you take 15 hours of credit, you should study at least 30 hours per week outside of class.
-This is a large amount of time, so please consider your study habits, work commitments and goals when planning your schedule.
+This is a large amount of time, so consider your study habits, work commitments and goals when planning your schedule.

 Class Meeting Times

-• Monday, Wednesday, Friday (MWF) classes are usually 50 minutes in length.
+• Monday, Wednesday, Friday (MWF) classes are usually 50 minutes long.

-• Tuesday, Thursday (TR) classes are usually 75 minutes in length.
+• Tuesday, Thursday (TR) classes are usually 75 minutes long.

-• Monday, Wednesday (MW) classes are usually 75 minutes in length.
+• Monday, Wednesday (MW) classes are usually 75 minutes long.

-• Monday, Tuesday, Wednesday, Thursday (MTWR) classes are usually 50 minutes in length.
+• Monday, Wednesday, double Friday (MWFF) classes are usually 50 minutes long.

 Tips for Dropping Classes

 If you drop a class during the first two weeks of the semester, the class is simply removed from your transcript (before add/drop ends, see the Academic Calendar).
-If you drop between the second and 10th week of class, you will receive a W for your grade.
-The W is a permanent part of your record, but does not affect your GPA.
+You will receive a W for your grade if you drop between the second and 10th week of class.
+The W is a permanent part of your academic record but does not affect your GPA.

 Benefits of Dropping a Course